shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 Until then, have a great time!

+You can also read my other posts r

 ## References
 1. [Configuring Raspberry PI as an OpenFlow switch](https://praveennotes.com/2019/02/01/Configuring-Raspberry-PI-as-an-OpenFlow-switch.html)
 2. [Converting a Raspberry Pi to a OpenFlow Switch](https://sumitrokgp.wordpress.com/2017/05/18/converting-a-raspberry-pi-to-a-openflow-switch/)